joshlevinson/Sample-WP2Markdown/Predict/solutions.md

 ### Cart Recovery

- Cart Recovery is an email recommendation solution that uses our advanced Predict engine to make compelling, relevant, unique offers â&#128;&#147; right when theyâ&#128;&#153;ll have the greatest effect.
+ Cart Recovery is an email recommendation solution that uses our advanced Predict engine to make compelling, relevant, unique offers – right when they’ll have the greatest effect.
 By using our Unified Profile identification, we can identify and capture more abandoned carts, faster.
 Send your customers an email within an hour of abandoning a cart.
 The email will contain dynamic content, with recommendations and offers tailored directly to them.
 When used in combination with the Automation Center, you can also trigger a fall-back programme that deploys further emails and Facebook advertising.
 The result?
 Lower cart abandonment, higher sales and happier customers.
 With this solution you can:

-- Trigger activity from a single â&#128;&#152;add to cartâ&#128;&#153; action.
+- Trigger activity from a single ‘add to cart’ action.
 - Identify more abandoned carts, more accurately and in less time.
 - Bring everything together with an in-depth Unified Profile.
 - Trigger follow-ups within an hour of cart abandonment.